 Industrial IoT, also known as IIoT, is transforming the industrial sector by enabling automation, connectivity, and data-driven decision-making.
 IIoT applications encompass various areas such as factory digitalisation, inventory management, quality control, safety and security, and supply chain management.

-By connecting machines, sensors, and systems, IIoT enables real-time monitoring and control of industrial processes.
+By connecting machines, sensors, and systems, IoT enables real-time monitoring and control of industrial processes.
 It allows for predictive maintenance, optimising machine performance, and reducing downtime.
 IIoT also facilitates data-driven quality control, enabling manufacturers to detect defects and improve product quality.
 Additionally, IIoT applications enhance worker safety and security by monitoring and analysing environmental conditions and equipment performance.

 6. Connected Cars